Totoual/oef-sdk-python/docs/source/user/quickstart.rst

 -------

 Try the following installation instructions.
-If you have some troubles, we recommend to follow the full installation guide: :ref:`install`.
+If you have some troubles, we recommend following the full installation guide: :ref:`install`.

 Depending on your platform, do one of the following: